WilliamQLiu/williamqliu.github.io/_posts/2024-07-09-high-level-data-processing.md

 * Triggers provide flexibility in choosing when outputs should be emitted.
 * Triggers make it possible to observe the output for a window multiple times as it evolves

+Triggers help answer the second half of the question "__When__ in processing time are results materialized?".
+Triggers declare when output for a window should happen in processing time.

 ### Accumulation